mattcaron/misc_notes/install.cameras.ubuntu.24.04.md

 # Instructions for installing Ubuntu 24.04 on cameras (the Zoneminder NVR system)

-Note that this was the result of an install of 22.04 upgraded to 24.04 so it may not be perfect.

 ## Base install and configs

 NOTE: This did not set up the 2 drives the same way, so the data is redundant, but we can't boot off the second drive.
 Needs a rebuild, likely when I move to new hardware which can process more streams more efficiently.

 1. Install Ubuntu server as normal from an Ubuntu server install CD.
-I selected the minimal option for a headless server.
+I selected the default option because the minimal option was... too minimal.

    Partition as follows, for both disks - which we're going to RAID.

-    * /`boot` - 1GB (physical RAID)
+In order to establish the partitions, I had to drop to a new VTY because the interface sucks balls.
+Once you have partitions, you return to the nice menu system to establish your RAID groups.

+   * `/efi` - 1G - EFI System (type 1)
+   * `/boot` - 1G - Linux RAID (type 43)
-    * rest (physical RAID)
+   * rest - Linux RAID (type 43)

-        * Make this RAID LVM, partitioned as follows:
+   Then copy the partition scheme from one to the other, regenerating the GUID so there aren't any duplicates.

+       sudo -s
+       sfdisk -d /dev/sda | sfdisk /dev/sdb
+       sfdisk --disk-id /dev/sdb `uuidgen`
+       exit

+   Then flip back to the installer, set `boot` to MD RAID, and set the rest to MD RAID with an LVM Group inside of it, with the following volumes:

-              /     - 100GB
+       /     - 50GB
-              /tmp  - 50GB
+       /tmp  - 25GB
-              /var  - 100GB
+       /home - 10GB
        swap  - 10GB
+       /var  - 10GB
-              /home - rest
+       /var/cache/zoneminder - rest

+   The default location for zoneminder stuff is `/var/cache/zoneminder/`, hence the big allocation there.
+But, it's also a separate volume so, if we fill it, we don't make the system unusable.

+   **NOTE**: If when the installer says "you need to choose a boot device", they mean the **drive** not the partition.
+As long as you have an ESP (EFI System Partition) on the drive, you can then go to the drive and choose "Use As Boot Device". ~~Then go to the second drive and select "Add As Another Boot Device".
+This will set them up as primary and backup EFI System Partitions and life will be good.~~ It would, if the installer didn't fall on its face if you did this.
+So, **don't** select the second drive as another boot device.
+Just install on the primary, and we'll do the secondary device later.

    When it asks for what to install, install "OpenSSH server" and leave everything else blank.

    Networking is already set up with a reserved DHCP lease on the router.
 It is accessible as `cameras`.
 No need for a static IP.

-1. After machine is up, edit `/etc/apt/sources.list` and make sure the following are enabled:
+1. After machine is up, edit `/etc/apt/sources.list.d/ubuntu.sources` and make sure the following are enabled:

        Suites: noble noble-updates noble-backports
        Components: main restricted universe multiverse